ml-archive/blog/source/_posts/2017-11-15-code-generation-with-sourcery.md

 }
 ```

 As you can see, it's quite a bit of code.
-Sadly, it doesn't get much better from here.
-The more Vapor features you opt-in to the more boilerplate you're going to have to write.
-At Nodes, we noticed that most of our day was spent writing boilerplate and we began to search for solutions.
-After doing some research, we ended up going with [Sourcery](https://github.com/krzysztofzablocki/Sourcery).
+The `makeRow` and `init(row:)` are for serialization and deserialization of database entries, `makeJSON` is for JSON serialization, `makeNode(context:)` is for legacy libraries and rendering viwes and finally, `prepare(database:)` and `revert(database:)` are for setting up and tearing down the database schema.
+This is the minimum amount of boilerplate required in most cases, but there are many cases where you can conform to more protocols.
+After spending most of our days duplicating this relatively static data, we started looking for ways to automate it.
+This is where [Sourcery](https://github.com/krzysztofzablocki/Sourcery) comes in.

 ## Sourcery
 Taken from the GitHub repository: